bdoghomieg123/cmd-browser-for-reddit/README.md

-# random-replier
+# Terminal/CMD reddit Browser

 Hello!
-Welcome to what I like to call the "mother of all Reddit bots."
+Welcome to a recreate of something that probably already exists.
+I just wanted to write it from scratch myself.

-This bot scours /new for posts then upvotes them based on pseudo random numbers.
+This is basically a plain-text way to view reddit posts.
+I'll write more detailed instructions on use when I become un-lazy.

-Then, by the same pseudo random numbers and if the account has a verifed email, chooses whether or not to Private Message them.
+For now, you get instructions on how to set it up only (which were pre-written by me.
+You're welcome.)

 To run this program, follow these instructions:

-- Install Praw(latest version)
+- Install Praw(latest version.
+Do this by going into cmd and typing "Pip install praw")
-- Python3.x (Python2.x will not work.)
+- Python3.x (Python2.x will not work.
+For this reason, I discourage use on Linux unless you know what you're doing.
+It's frustrating.
+To switch to Py3 as Py2 is default on Linux)
 - Create an app in the Reddit settings.
 To do that, follow these steps:
     - Go to https://www.reddit.com/prefs/apps
     - scroll down until you see "Create another app"